 Here's a list they provided on the different ways you'll be able to unlock new items and customisation options:

 - Seasonal events (give us Easter Bunny Master Chief please)

 - Game Pass perks

 - Halo Infinite Campaign mode

 That's all for our rundown on the Halo Infinite progression system!
-How about you have a look at all the info we've put out there about Halo Infinite vehicles while you wait to get your hands on it, or maybe treat yourself to some exciting reading about the Halo Infinite PC specs!
+How about you have a look at all the info we've put out there about Halo Infinite vehicles to whet your appetite for carnage, or maybe treat yourself to some exciting reading about the Halo Infinite PC specs!